ensan-hcl/Swift-GenericCase-Introduction/Generic-case.md

 ### (Preferred to have) Smarter nested switch statements

 We sometimes face situations where each case has common operations, but also not-common operations.
-With only generic-case, it still remains as a problem that in such case we cannot avoid repetition of common operations.
+With only generic-case, it still remains as a problem that in such cases we cannot avoid repetition of common operations.
 However, with **smarter nested switch statements**, this problem becomes moderated.

 With smarter nested switch statements, as far as the target value is immutable, you can omit cases that are already excluded in the outer switch statement.